digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/support_checklist.rst

     Using the admin console on a participant, you can ping the participant to run an end-to-end check:
     ``participant.health.ping(participant, id="READY-FOR-PRODUCTION")``

+* **Ledger API Access**

+    Using the console on a participant, you can access the Ledger API for further troubleshooting.
+    For this, you need to be able to enable the flag ``canton.features.enable-testing-commands = yes`` on your remote console.

+        * Confirm access by successfully running the command ``participant.ledger_api.acs.of_party(participant.id.adminParty)``.

 .. _support_logging:

 Logging